 What is an Evaluation Task?

-An evaluation task in Galtea represents the assessment of a single test case from a test using a specific evaluation criteria.
+An evaluation task in Galtea represents the assessment of a single test case from a test using a the evaluation criteria of a metric.
 Multiple evaluation tasks make up an evaluation.

 Evaluation tasks don’t perform inference on the LLM product themselves.
 Rather, they evaluate outputs that have already been generated.
-You should perform inference on your product first, then trigger the evaluation task with both the input (provided by the test case) and the resulting output.
+You should perform inference on your product first, then trigger the evaluation task with both the test case’s data and the resulting output.

 Task Lifecycle